brutasse/django-push/README.rst

 Contributing
 ------------

-* The project is on bitbucket: http://bitbucket.org/bruno/django-push
+* The project is on github: http://github.com/brutasse/django-push
 * To setup a development environment, run::

       python bootstrap.py